 It is your responsibility to notify the MSA Program immediately if you have a change in your status.

-No. The Office of University Financial Aid awards funds that are restricted to U.S. citizens and permanent residents of the United States.
+No. The School of Medicine Office of Financial Aid awards funds that are restricted to U.S. citizens and permanent residents of the United States.